 This article represents an attempt to engage further with the process and significance of comparison in the field of alcohol and other drugs, with a specific focus on the use of performance and image-enhancing drugs (PIEDs) in Australia.
 As we explain, Australian researchers’ interest in the use of PIEDs has grown in part because it is thought to be on the rise and is therefore presenting new challenges for policymakers, service providers and researchers (Seear et al., 2015a).
 What do we know about PIED use, and what forms of harm might be associated with it?
 What services and supports do PIED consumers need?
 Do their needs, experiences and expectations differ from those of people who consume other kinds of illicit drugs?
-Are available services able to accommodate them or are new approaches ?
+Are available services able to accommodate them or are new approaches required?
 As these common questions suggest, understandings of PIED use often rely heavily on the making of comparisons, on the interrogation of difference and of similarity.
 Are drug consumers the same or at least substantially similar?
 If they differ, how do they differ and what might we make of such differences?
 How and in what ways are these differences important?
 And what should we do with similarities and differences where they arise?

 This article engages with the central role of comparison in shaping understandings of PIED consumption, service delivery and design.
 It also considers what is at stake in the drawing of comparisons.
 These issues are explored through an analysis of 20 interviews with Australian healthcare professionals conducted for a major research project on PIEDs.
-As we explain, many of our participants made heavy use of comparisons – a way of thinking through who PIED consumers ‘are’ and what kinds of support they need. we consider what such comparisons enable and foreclose. arguecan work to reproduce normalising ideals and flawed hierarchies, with PIED consumption positioned as less desirable than ‘mainstream’ ways of being and living, but more desirable than other forms of drug use.
-When handled uncritically, concretis or naturalis differences between consumers, positioning difference as somehow linked to the individual attributes or capacities of people who use different kinds of drugs, thus foreclosing questions about the political contexts that give comparisons their meaning.
-We encourage alternative ways of thinking about difference, including whether the differences dentified by our participants might be shaped by forces beyond raised in their accounts. some observations about the implications of our analysis for future service provision and policy responses to PIED consumption and for future PIED research.
+As we explain, many of our participants made heavy use of comparisons – a way of thinking through who PIED consumers ‘are’ and what kinds of support they need.
+In this article, we consider what such comparisons enable and foreclose.
+We turn to the work of philosopher of science Isabelle Stengers (2011), and an application in research on the politics of comparison in drug treatment (Fraser & Ekendahl, 2018) in order to explore these issues.
+We argue that comparative processes can work to reproduce normalising ideals and flawed hierarchies, with PIED consumption positioned as less desirable than ‘mainstream’ ways of being and living, but more desirable than other forms of drug use.
+When comparisons are handled uncritically, they risk concretising or naturalising differences between consumers, positioning difference as somehow linked to the individual attributes or capacities of people who use different kinds of drugs, thus foreclosing questions about the political contexts that give comparisons their meaning.
+We also encourage alternative ways of thinking about difference, including whether the differences identified by our participants might be shaped by forces beyond those raised in their accounts.
+Finally, we offer some observations about the implications of our analysis for future service provision and policy responses to PIED consumption and for future PIED research.

 Background and literature